Edge-weighted Online Stochastic Matching: Beating $1-\frac1e$: Introduction

 \subsection{Our Contributions and New Techniques}

-In this paper, we propose a $0.645$-competitive algorithm for the edge-weighted online stochastic matching, which is the first algorithm beating the $1-\frac1e$ bound in this setting.
-We will introduce the algorithm in the Poisson arrival model, where instead of a fixed number of online vertices, they arrive following a Poisson process.
-This model has been proved asymptotically equivalent to the original online stochastic matching model \cite{huang2021online}.
+In this paper, we propose a (polynomial-time) $0.645$-competitive algorithm for the edge-weighted online stochastic matching, which is the first algorithm beating the $1-\frac1e$ bound in this setting.
+Following the same framework of previous papers, we introduce our algorithm under Poisson arrivals, and we also solve an LP at the beginning to bound the offline optimum and guide our online algorithm.
+Below we briefly introduce our new techniques.

 \paragraph{Preprocessing Under the Jaillet-Lu LP}